Materials-Consortia/OPTIMADE/optimade.md

 ## <a name="h.4.6">4.6.
 Custom Extension Endpoints</a>

-API implementors can provide custom endpoints under the Extensions endpoint.
+API implementations can provide custom endpoints under the Extensions endpoint.
-They should have the form "&lt;base\_url&gt;/extensions/&lt;custom paths&gt;".
+These endpoints should have the form "&lt;base\_url&gt;/extensions/&lt;custom paths&gt;".

 # <a name="h.5">5.
 API Filtering Format Specification</a>